Local Control Accountability Plan (LCAP)

 The eight state priorities that Redondo Beach Unified School District will include in the LCAP include the following:

 - Basic Services

 - Course Access

-The District has consulted with stakeholder groups, including RBUSD's Board of Education, School Site Councils, parent advisory groups, students, administrators and each of the school district’s employee associations (RBTA, CSEA and AFT).
-A draft of the plan was brought to the Board of Education for a public hearing on June 6, 2017.
+The District has consulted with stakeholder groups, including RBUSD's Board of Education, School Site Councils, parent advisory groups, students, administrators and each of the school district’s employee associations (RBTA and CSEA).
+A draft of the plan was brought to the Board of Education for a public hearing on June 12, 2018.
 At that time, there was an opportunity to respond to questions and comments about the plan.
 Revisions were made as a result of the public hearing feedback.
-The Board of Education approved the LCAP along with the 2016-2017 budget by June 20, 2017.
+The Board of Education approved the LCAP along with the 2018-19 District budget on June 26, 2018.